Megan Stammers: Teenager and teacher not on return ferry

 "The school, in conjunction with the local authority, Megan's parents and the police, had been addressing and investigating those concerns, in line with procedure, when this happened," he said.

-"That investigation will continue and we will decide what action to take."'Not in trouble'
+"That investigation will continue and we will decide what action to take."

 Several appeals for Megan's return have been posted on Twitter and Facebook and Mr Stammers thanked people for supporting the family.